gurustron/playground/csharp/KafkaPlayground/Readme.md

   - Queries are continuously running and updating
 -

-Stopped at 2.6 Stream processing and terminology p.61
+Stopped at Part 2 Applying Kafka p.66